graiola/wolf-setup/README.md

 Note: use the `install_nvidia.sh` script if you are experiencing the following problem: `could not select device driver "" with capabilities: [[gpu]]`.

-### System installation
+### System installation for Ubuntu 18.04

-To install all the required dependencies (including ROS) and the wbc debian packages run the following:
+To install the required dependencies (including ROS) and the wbc debian packages for Ubuntu 18.04 run the following:

 `./install_dependencies.sh`